Molecular-Biophysics-Database/mbdb-model/README.md

 source .venv/bin/activate
 ```

-Alternatively, dependencies it can be installed using the requirements.txt with or without virtual environment
+Dependencies can be installed using the requirements.txt with or without virtual environment

 ```bash
 pip install -r requirements.txt